What is ID scanning?

 The OAIC’s Guide to securing personal information provides other steps and strategies you should consider taking to protect personal information, including undertaking a privacy impact assessment and an information security risk assessment.
 It also emphasises the importance of regularly reviewing your information security controls.

-Do I have restrictions on how I can use the ID information I scan?
+Do I have restrictions on how you can use the ID information you scan?

-If you are covered by the Privacy Act, you can only use the information from a customer’s ID in circumstances permitted by the Privacy Act.
+If you're covered by the Privacy Act, you can only use the information from a customer’s ID in circumstances permitted by the Privacy Act.

 You can only use personal information for the primary purpose for which you collected it, unless an exception applies.
 The primary purpose should be narrow and specifically defined.